 Now, give the name and description to your table and set the number of rows and columns.

-The plugin also has a table option to display the first row as the table header and bottom row as the table footer.
+The plugin also has a table option to display the first row as the table header and the bottom row as the table footer.
 Also, you can enable alternate the row color and highlight row while using the mouse cursor.
 Besides, you can also show the table name and description above or below your table.

 Once done, click on “Save Changes”.
 Then, copy the generated shortcode and paste it on the page or post where you want to display your table.